 Wealthfront comes packed with great features, from tax loss harvesting to portfolio rebalancing, which we’ll cover below.

-The PassivePlus® investment strategy followed by Wealthfront’s algorithm is designed to liquidate financial instruments that have produced a negative result to claim the tax credit resulting from the capital loss.
+The PassivePlus® investment strategy followed by Wealthfront’s algorithm is designed to liquidate financial instruments that have produced a negative result to claim the tax credit resulting from the capital loss (think tax-loss harvesting).

-This tax credit can be used to offset the capital gains tax generated by the ETFs that have been liquidated at a gain, and the resulting tax credit can be reinvested to produce further returns through buying other ETFs.
+This tax credit can be used to offset the capital gains tax generated by the ETFs that have been liquidated, and the resulting tax credit can be reinvested to produce further returns by buying other ETFs.

 By doing this, Wealthfront claims to increase the overall return of the portfolio by a range between 0.58% and 1.07% per year.
 The complexity of executing this strategy would be out of reach for inexperienced investors due to a variety of technical taxation and investment matters.